 A Member must treat all staff, contractors and representatives of the Company with respect and courtesy at all times.

-A Member must not act in a manner unbecoming of a Member or prejudicial to the Objects and interests of the Company, or both.
+A Member must not act in a manner unbecoming of a Member or prejudicial to the Object and interests of the Company, or both.

 Limited Liability